-The council will also require the removal of redundant or obsolete services in the road.
+The council will also require encourage the removal of redundant or obsolete services and reuse of redundant services in the road.
 The road is a valuable resource and has multiple functions such as providing public amenity and open space.
 The lack of road space often provides a hindrance in providing an efficient network utility service and public amenity and open space.

 The cumulative effect of aboveground and utility services in any one location can have an adverse effect on an area.
-There is a need to avoid a proliferation of separate structures and this requires a co-operative approach so that visual impacts are avoided or minimised.
+There is a need to avoid the-proliferation of separate structures and this requires a co-operative approach so that visual impacts-effects are avoided or minimised appropriately managed.
 This is particularly relevant in the fast changing telecommunications industry where sites for cellular phone towers, antennas, and wireless internet services can be difficult to find.